SeeedDocument/Seeed-WiKi/docs/wio_gps_board.md

 ### Bluetooth Connection

-It is also very easy to connect to your Bluetooth device on WIO GPS Board.
+It is also very easy to connect to your Bluetooth device on Wio Tracker.
 Open your Arduino IDE and click on **File > Examples > MC20\_GPS\_Traker > MC20\_BlueTooth > BT\_FastConnect** to open the sketch or copy the blow code.

-Then change the deviceName of your Bluetooth device, WIO GPS Board will connect it automatically.
+Then change the deviceName of your Bluetooth device, Wio Tracker will connect it automatically.

 ```c
 #include "MC20_Common.h"